-Each entry is indexed by a contextPrefix, a groupName a securityModel and a securityLevel.
+Each entry is indexed by a groupName, a contextPrefix, a securityModel and a securityLevel.
 To determine whether access is allowed, one entry from this table needs to be selected and the proper viewName from that entry must be used for access control checking.